Once on one of his KCRW appearences, Beck performed an unreleased blues song we know as "Feel the Strain of Sorrow

 Earliest known live version: February 24, 2002

+It would seem that Beck never really turned to "14 Rivers" in the early days of his touring life, but perhaps there were a few we don't know about.
 The first live version of the song I am aware of didn't come until February 24 2002.
-It was a two-man arrangement, with Beck on acoustic guitar and Smokey on slide guitar.
+It was done as a two-man arrangement, with Beck on acoustic guitar and Smokey on slide guitar.
 They've done a number of blues duets over the years.
 Pretty cool addition to the setlist!

 On August 20 2002, Beck tossed a bit of "One Foot in the Grave